Laboratory for Advanced Manufacturing

 Services

-• Individually tailored development and manufacturing process with a focus on additive manufacturing
+• Individually tailored development and manufacturing process with a focus on advanced manufacturing

 • Interdisciplinary team with many years of experience in the production of prototypes, individual items and small series